Quantum State Designs via Magic Teleportation

 The relative deviation $\Delta_A^{(k)} := (F_{\mathcal{E}}^{(k)}/F_H^{(k)})-1$ from the Haar-random value $F_H^{(k)}= \binom{2^{L_A}+k-1}{k}^{-1}$ can be used to upper bound the distance to a $k$-design.
 Specifically, $\mathcal{E}$ forms an $\epsilon$-approximate $k$-design (with trace distance error) whenever $\Delta_A^{(k)}<\epsilon^2$~\cite{Mok2025}.

-Our main results, which build on analytical arguments and extensive numerical simulations, are summarized in Fig.~\ref{fig_protocol_scheme}.
-For deep enough Clifford circuits, we demonstrate that the projected ensemble approaches a quantum state design \emph{exponentially fast with the amount of magic resources of the initial state}, $M_k(|\psi_0\rangle)$.
+Our main results, supported by analytical arguments and extensive numerical simulations, are summarized in Fig.~\ref{fig_protocol_scheme}.
+In particular, for sufficiently deep Clifford circuits, our numerical results demonstrate that the projected ensemble converges to a quantum state design \emph{exponentially fast in the amount of magic resources of the initial state}, quantified by the k-stabilizer entropy $M_k(|\psi_0\rangle)$.
+This behavior is fully consistent with our analytical bounds, which show that the deviation $\Delta_A^{(k)}$ decreases at a rate that outpaces the growth of magic in the initial state, as measured by the second stabilizer entropy $M_2$.
+Finally, we analyze an alternative protocol in which magic is instead injected through measurements and find, quite remarkably, that it leads to exactly the same behavior.
 For shallow Clifford circuits, the convergence of the frame potential depends strongly on gate locality: it saturates at depth $O(\log L)$ in local architectures, while for long-range connectivity with decay exponent $\alpha < 2$, convergence is achieved at constant depth, $O(1)$.
 We should comment that the problem of magic-induced randomness in the projective ensemble has directly received attention recently, see for example ~\cite{Vairogs2025,Zihan2025}.
 Here we give a first analytical and full numerical treatment valid for any $L_A $ and $L$.